guidohernan93/FirstStepsRSK/README.md

 In case node is not logging, it is probable you have to update the Graddle runner preferences.
 It is needed to uncheck option 'Delegate IDE build/run actions to Gradle' and select 'Platform Test Runner' on combobox:

 ![alt text](screenshots/runner_config.png)

+## How to build jar file

+In order to build a jar from any version, once you have the latest version of the tag you want you have to run this command from terminal:

+###### ./gradlew build -x test